cSubhradipta/Documentation/BinaryAdd.md

 So, `sum = 01100` &emsp;and&emsp; `carry = 1`

-So, we've got our sum string.
+So, we've got our 'sum' string.
 But still it's incomplete as we have a carry of 1.

 Appending the carry to end of "sum", we get